mazen-salah/Mobile-application-development-course-content/Session 10/2. inheritance/inheritance.md

 }
 ```

 In this example, we have a superclass called `Animal` with a property `name` and a function `eat()`.
 The `Dog` class is a subclass of `Animal` and inherits the `name` property and `eat()` function.
-Additionally, the `Dog` class defines its own function `bark()`.
+Additionally, the `Dog` class defines its own function `bark()`

 In the `main()` function, we create an instance of the `Dog` class called `dog`.
 We can call both the inherited `eat()` function and the `bark()` function on the `dog` object.

-By using inheritance, we can create a hierarchy of classes that share common properties and behaviors, while allowing each subclass to have its own unique characteristics.
+By using inheritance, we can create a hierarchy of classes that share common properties and behaviors, while allowing each subclass to have its own unique characteristics